 Internship posted by: ACIPP West Africa

-Time commitment: This internship has a minimum commitment of 8 weeks time and the internship can last up to 7 months.
+Time commitment: Our internships are generally no shorter than 8 weeks time (although exceptions can and have been made).
+The internship can last up to six months.

 Academic Credit: Many universities have given academic credit for our internships, and we will work with you in obtaining credit if you would like.